openfido/openfido/README.md

         return 'private info'

 HTTP clients must then pass a `Workflow-Key` header with their api_key.

-TODO how to create these api_keys.
+Keys can be created using the sample code in tasks.py:

+    # Create a new Application database record with PIPELINES_CLIENT role.
+    invoke create-application-key -n "new app" -p PIPELINES_CLIENT

 ## Deployment